 If you’d rather post up on the coast and watch the impressive high tides, places like West Cliff, Pleasure Point, and Davenport will be excellent spots to view the high surf.
 But be sure to watch from a safe distance since the waves can reach new levels, and when coupled with a typical winter swell of larger waves, can be dangerous if too close.

 PROTECT AND PRESERVE THE WILDLIFE AND ECOSYSTEM: BEST TIDE POOLING PRACTICES

 Please remember to watch where you step and tread lightly on this delicate and beautiful ecosystem.
 Please leave creatures alone and only take photos of your King Tide experiences.
 Help us protect and preserve this beautiful coast so everyone can enjoy for years to come!

 We would love to see your Santa Cruz County photos during #SCKingTides!
 Tag @VisitSantaCruz on social and use the #KingTides and #SCKingTides hashtags.
 And for those high tides, consider uploading your photos to the California King Tides Project who help people visualize future sea level by observing the highest high tides of today.
 The shoreline photos during King Tides create a record of the changes to our coast from sea level rise.

 PREVIOUS KING TIDES IN SANTA CRUZ COUNTY

 Last year we took our own advice and enjoyed the California King Tides at Pleasure Point.
-Enjoy the photos and don’t miss 2020’s King Tides!
+Enjoy the photos and don’t miss this season’s King Tides!